BeBlood/devops-stack-generator/README.md

     #PHP_DEPEND- php
 ```

-- How to add user input configuartion ?
+- How to add user input configuration ?

 Create a new **function** in the project builder script with the name "build_[NAME OF TEMPLATE]".
 As an example :